 Premium credit cards may come at a hefty price, but they also offer high rewards and excellent benefits that can make every trip you take a much more comfortable and pleasant experience.

-The Marriott Bonvoy Brilliant™ American Express® Card comes with a range of valuable perks, including a $300 hotel credit, $100 credit for purchases at St. Regis or Ritz-Carlton hotels on stays of two nights or longer and up to $100 credit for Global Entry/TSA Precheck, as well as free night awards, complimentary elite statuses, memberships and more – all for $450 per year.
+The Marriott Bonvoy Brilliant™ American Express® Card comes with a range of valuable perks, including up to a $300 hotel statement credit, up to a $100 property credit for purchases at St. Regis or Ritz-Carlton hotels on stays of two nights or longer and up to $100 credit for Global Entry/TSA Precheck, as well as free night awards, complimentary elite statuses, memberships and more – all for $450 per year.

 The Delta SkyMiles® Reserve American Express Card costs $550 and can be a good card to have if you travel a lot with Delta.
-It offers one companion ticket each year, Delta SkyClub access for the cardholder and two guests and benefits such as a free checked bag, priority boarding and in-flight promotions.
+It offers one companion ticket each year (subject to taxes and fees, terms apply), Delta SkyClub access for the cardholder and two guests and benefits such as a free checked bag, priority boarding and in-flight promotions.

 Still, to the right cardholder, these credit cards can be excellent money-saving tools that also enhance their traveling experience.
 Their purpose is to offer value rather than convey status.
 If you’re looking for the latter, the next credit cards on our list might be of interest to you.